bullette007/el-kajo.github.io/content/Programm.md

 23. Song for my father
 24. Favela
 25. Stand by me
-26. Meu Cora Cau
-27. Tonneladas
+26. Tonneladas
-28. Desafinado
+27. Desafinado
-29. Agua de beber
+28. Agua de beber

 **To be continued**